-François Crépeau has given many conferences, published numerous articles, and written, directed or codirected eight books: Terrorism, Law and Democracy: 10 Years after 9/11 – Terrorisme, Droit et Démocratie : 10 ans après le 11 septembre 2001 (2011), Recueil de droit des réfugiés: Instruments, Jurisprudences et Documents (The Refugee Law Reader) (fifth English edition 2008, first French edition 2010, second French edition 2012), Les migrations internationales contemporaines – Une dynamique complexe au cœur de la globalisation (2009), Penser l’international, Perspectives et contributions des sciences sociales (2007), Forced Migration and Global Processes – A View from Forced Migration Studies (2006), Les juridictions internationales: complémentarité ou concurrence?
-(2005), Mondialisation des échanges et fonctions de l’État (1997) and Droit d’asile : De l’hospitalité aux contrôles migratoires (1995).
+Pr Crépeau has given many conferences, published numerous articles, and written, edited or coedited ten books: : Research Handbook on Climate Change, Migration and the Law (2017); Human Rights & Diverse Societies (2014); Terrorism, Law and Democracy: 10 Years after 9/11 – Terrorisme, Droit et Démocratie : 10 ans après le 11 septembre 2001 (2012); Recueil de droit des réfugiés: Instruments, Jurisprudences et Documents (The Refugee Law Reader) (1re éd.
+2010, 2e éd.
+2012); Les migrations internationales contemporaines – Une dynamique complexe au cœur de la globalisation (2009); Penser l’international, Perspectives et contributions des sciences sociales (2007); Forced Migration and Global Processes – A View from Forced Migration Studies (2006); Les juridictions internationales: complémentarité ou concurrence?
+(2005); Mondialisation des échanges et fonctions de l’État (1997); Droit d’asile : De l’hospitalité aux contrôles migratoires (1995).

-From 2001 to 2008, he was a professor at the Université de Montréal, holder of the Canada Research Chair in International Migration Law, and founding scientific director of the Centre d’études et de recherches internationales de l’Université de Montréal (CÉRIUM).
-From 1990 to 2001, he was a professor at the Université du Québec à Montréal.
+From 2001 to 2008, Pr Crépeau was a professor at Université de Montréal, holder of the Canada Research Chair in International Migration Law, and founding director of the Centre d’études et de recherches internationales de l’Université de Montréal (CÉRIUM).
+From 1990 to 2001, he was a professor at Université du Québec à Montréal.

-Until 2011, he was a member of the Canadian Commission for UNESCO and sat on the Barreau du Quebec’s Committee on Human Rights and Committee on Citizenship and Immigration.
-He also served as vice-president of the Canadian Human Rights Foundation (now Equitas) (1992-2004) and director of the Revue québécoise de droit international (1996-2004).
+Until 2011, Pr Crépeau also sat on the Quebec Law Society’s Committee on Human Rights and Committee on Citizenship and Immigration, was the “Justice, Police and Security” domain coordinator for the Quebec Metropolis Centre, and was a member of the Canadian Commission for UNESCO.
+He served as vice-president of the Canadian Human Rights Foundation (now Equitas) (1992-2004) and director of the Revue québécoise de droit international (1996-2004).
 He participated in observer missions in the occupied Palestinian territories (2002) and in El Salvador (1991).

-François Crépeau holds diplomas from McGill University (BCL and LLB), Bordeaux University (DEUG and Licence in law, Master’s in private law), Paris II University (DEA in sociological jurisprudence) and Paris I University (Ph.D. in law).
+Professor Crépeau holds degrees from McGill University (BCL and LLB), Bordeaux University (DEUG and Licence in law, Master’s in private law), Paris II University (DEA in legal sociology) and Paris I University (Ph.D. in law).